The 2014 Australasian Ethics Network Conference has now ended.

-It is an honour for Sydney to host this year’s conference as this coincides with the 20th anniversary of the first AEN meeting held at University of Technology Sydney in 1994.
+It was an honour for Sydney to host this year’s conference as this coincided with the 20th anniversary of the first AEN meeting held at University of Technology Sydney in 1994.

 Ian Kerridge is Director and Associate Professor in Bioethics at the Centre for Values, Ethics and the Law in Medicine at the University of Sydney and Staff Haematologist/Bone Marrow Transplant physician at Royal North Shore Hospital, Sydney.
 He is the author of over 250 papers in peer-reviewed journals and five textbooks of ethics, most recently Ethics and Law for the Health Professions (Federation Press, 2013) He is a member of the Australian Health Ethics Committee (AHEC), Chair of the Australian Bone Marrow Donor Registry Research Committee and a member of the NSW Health Department’s Clinical Ethics Advisory Panel.
 His current research interests in ethics include the philosophy of medicine, conflict of interest, stem cells, drug policy, end-of-life care, synthetic genomics, public health and organ donation.

 Dr Bandler has broad teaching experience, across the spectrum of undergraduate and postgraduate medical education.
 As Senior Lecturer in the Indigenous Health Education Unit, she is responsible for the development, integration and implementation of a comprehensive Indigenous health curriculum for the Sydney Medical Program, as well as providing personal and academic support to Indigenous medical students.
 Dr Bandler has worked in general practice for over 20 years.
 She serves on a University of Sydney Human Research and Ethics Committee.